jcoliz/AzLogs.Ingestion/README.md

 ## Deploy Azure Resources

+This sample requires three Azure resources: Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint.
-There is quite a bit of setup needed on Azure resources.
-If you're setting them up in the portal, the easiest way is create a new Log Analytics resource, then create a custom table.
+If you're setting them up in the Azure Portal, the easiest way is create a new Log Analytics resource, then create a custom table.
 That flow will lead you down the path of creating a Data Collection Rule with a Data Collection Endpoint.

 However, for this sample, there's an even easier way.
-This sample contains an Azure Resource Manager (ARM) template to set up everything you need, ready to go: [azlogs-ingestion.bicep](./.azure/deploy/azlogs-ingestion.bicep).
+Here you will find an Azure Resource Manager (ARM) template to set up everything you need, ready to go: [azlogs-ingestion.bicep](./.azure/deploy/azlogs-ingestion.bicep).
 Did you clone this repo with submodules?
 If not, now is the time to update submodules so you have the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project handy with the necessary module templates.